Micheal Martin poised to become Irish premier as parliament meets

 The Dail parliament met at 11am on Wednesday where Mr Martin will be formally nominated as taoiseach.

+Sinn Fein chief whip Padraig Mac Lochlainn had called for the Dail to be suspended for an urgent meeting of the Business Committee over the dispute.

+As Mr Mac Lochlainn’s party colleague Matt Carthy continued making objections, Ms Murphy said she would suspend the Dail for 15 minutes.

-The country’s TDs arrived at Leinster House for the second sitting of the 34th Dail.
+The country’s TDs had arrived at Leinster House for the second sitting of the 34th Dail.

 Sinn Fein, the largest opposition party, intends to nominate its leader Mary Lou McDonald during the proceedings.